eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

     ![create user service details](img/vm-prov-service-details.png)

-    Since this Service does not create a Virtual Machine, the box "VMs" will always say "No Records found"
+    Since this Service does not create a Virtual Machine, the box "VMs" will always say "No Records found", even the playbook does

 1. Click on the ***Provisioning*** tab to see the output of the Ansible Playbook